 Team rotation will be based on the Forest Service pay period schedule: bi-weekly, effective at 0001 on Sunday.
 There will be one team available during the two-week period.

-The rotation schedule can be located at: 2023CA Dispatch Team.pdf (nifc.gov)
+The rotation schedule can be located at: Team Rotations (nifc.gov)